 General Lab Information

-The stacker is a sophisticated robotic dry-transfer system designed for the precise handling and placement of exfoliated flakes using a polymer adhesive stamp.
+The stacker is a sophisticated robotic dry-transfer system engineered for the precise handling and placement of exfoliated flakes using a polymer adhesive stamp.

-A hexapod offers six-degrees-of-freedom (x, y, z, pitch, yaw, and roll) for complex motion control of a stamp during the approach, pressing, and detachment phases of the stacking process.
-Additionally, the substrate motion stage can move to select flakes of interest and rotating, which is crucial for fabricating layered moiré heterostructures.
-The system also features integrated heater (heated up to 300 °C) that accurately controls temperature during the transfer process and provides mild annealing.
+A hexapod provides six degrees of freedom (x, y, z, pitch, yaw, and roll), enabling complex and precise control of the stamp during the approach, pressing, and detachment phases of the stacking process.
+The substrate motion stage is capable of navigating to selected flakes of interest and rotating them—an essential feature for fabricating layered moiré heterostructures.
+The system also includes integrated heaters, allowing temperatures up to 300 °C for the substrate and 200 °C for the stamp, enabling precise thermal control during the transfer process and supporting mild annealing.

 Stage Component Description/Control